the audio analyst©

 Because I began programing in 1971 while a sophomore in high school, and just recently (November 2021) retired as IT Engineer/Analyst who is certified on both Microsoft and Apple platforms, I’ve chosen to build my own Windows based PC as a file server/Streamer.
 I started with a Lenovo ThinkStation P320 CAD Workstation with an Intel® Xeon® 3.50GHz quad core CPU running 8 Logical Processors, with 32 GB RAM, and I use a Samsung EVO Plus solid-state drive for the OS.

-Files are then served over Buffalo LS220D 12TB Network Attached Storage system using a sonically chosen Cisco router system and all Audience Hidden Treasure Ethernet CAT7 cable, and I have installed the Hidden Treasure SATA cables inside the Workstation.
-But even THAT is overkill.
-I just did it because it was so bloody affordable for me as an IT Geek.
+Files are then served from my Buffalo LS220D 12TB Network Attached Storage system using sonically chosen Cisco router systems and switches, and all Audience Hidden Treasure Ethernet CAT7 cable.
+I have also installed the Hidden Treasure SATA cables inside the Workstation.
+The results are extremely effective.

 The tweeters of my Von Schweikert Audio ULTRA 9’s are centered 1′ 10″ from the sidewalls, and 7′ from the wall behind them, with a toe in of about 8 degrees.
 The prime listening area is centered roughly 12′ back from the plane of the tweeters.
 This placement puts the back of the markedly deep enclosures, and their unique-to-the-industry, room-integrating rear-firing Ambience Retrieval System, 4’ 10” away from the front wall.